judwhite/NsqSharp/README.md

 ## Goals
 - Structurally similar to the official [go-nsq](https://github.com/bitly/go-nsq) client.
-- Keep the client up to date with the latest stable release of go-nsq.
+- Up to date with the latest stable release of go-nsq.
-- Provide developers with similar behavior and semantics as the official package.
+- Provide similar behavior and semantics as the official package.

 ## License